JohelPires/disruptica-task-manager/README.md

 ### Production Configuration

-For the production environment at [https://canario-disruptica-tm-api.qmono1.easypanel.host/](https://canario-disruptica-tm-api.qmono1.easypanel.host/), ensure all environment variables are properly configured according to your hosting platform requirements.
+ For the production environment ensure all environment variables are properly configured according to your hosting platform requirements.

 **Important Security Notes:**